Prang Sam Yot

 Don’t worry about the budget!
 You can check the cost of trip to Bangkok and customize.

-Whether you are off for a family trip, a romantic vacation, or an adventurous tour, book a vacation in the city with our Bangkok vacation packages.
+Whether you are off for a family trip, a romantic vacation, or an adventurous tour, book a vacation in the city with our Bangkok trip planner.

 Definitely the highlight of Lopburi.
 A beautiful Khmer temple with literally hundreds of monkeys roaming around.
 It's loads of fun to walk around, see mothers with their babies, have monkeys jump you and try to steal from you, and watch as they get fed around the Buddha statue.
 A must see when in Lopburi